 As consumers begin to analyze the debt they’ve incurred during the holidays, buyer’s remorse and the resulting friendly fraud is expected to transpire.
 Merchants should anticipate that consumers will dispute their purchases 45 to 60 days after the transaction, meaning chargeback rates will spike drastically in the coming months.
 The industry's future chargeback stats will look worse than ever.

 Ensuring Greater Sales Volume Results in Increased Revenue

 With many large retailers stretching their Black Friday and Cyber Monday sales across more than a week-long timespan, the significance of these days as singular shopping events continues to dissipate.
 The fact that Black Friday and Cyber Monday 2016 still managed to produce record sales figures, despite the lessening relevance of these days, is a very positive sign.

 The National Retail Federation projects that retail sales during the 2016 holiday season will grow by 3.6%—the highest projected figure since the beginning of the Great Recession.

 However, an increase in sales volume won’t necessarily improve the bottom line.
 If merchants don’t take the necessary steps to manage fraud and chargebacks, the holiday shopping experience could actually deplete revenues to a significant degree.

-If you’d like to learn more about the simple, cost-effective ways Chargebacks911™ helps merchants optimize sales volume to ensure profitability, contact us today.
-We can help you create a customized risk mitigation plan and implement necessary solutions without delay.
+If you’d like to learn more about the simple, cost-effective ways Chargebacks911® helps merchants with sales volume and eCommerce conversion optimization.
+We can help you ensure profitability, create a customized risk mitigation plan, and implement necessary solutions without delay.